-As the ‘tech for good’ scene and impact investing generally continue to grow, UK venture capital firms are looking at ways to validate and advertise their genuine ESG commitments.
-This has predictably given rise to various far-reaching governance guarantees within venture capital firms, but significantly, given venture capital’s prominent position within the startup ecosystem, their B Corp status has also encouraged conversations and commitments from both startups and investors within their networks.
+As the ‘tech for good’ scene and impact investing continue to grow, UK venture capital firms are looking at ways to validate and advertise their genuine ESG commitments.
+This has given rise to far-reaching governance guarantees within venture capital firms, but significantly – given venture capital’s prominent position within the startup ecosystem – their B Corp status has also encouraged conversations and commitments from both startups and investors within their networks.

-For some context, the B Corp certification holistically addresses a business’ operations, examining five key areas: governance, workers, community, environment and customers.
-The certification process is rigorous, with applicants required to reach a benchmark score of over 80 (marked out of 200) while providing evidence of socially and environmentally responsible practices relating to energy supplies, waste and water use, worker compensation, diversity and corporate transparency.
+The B Corp certification holistically addresses a business’ operations, examining five key areas: governance, workers, community, environment and customers.
+The process is rigorous, with applicants required to reach a benchmark score of over 80 (marked out of 200) while providing evidence of socially and environmentally responsible practices relating to energy supplies, waste and water use, worker compensation, diversity and corporate transparency.
 The average pass rate is 3.5%.
 To complete the certification, the company will legally embed their commitment to purpose beyond profit in their company articles.

 Globally, 5,495 businesses globally who have certified as B Corps.
 The 800-strong B Corp community in the UK represents a far-reaching cross section of industries and sizes, from The Guardian, innocent and Patagonia, to startups such as Oxwash and Oddbox.
 Here, we profile six venture capital firms working in the UK who have completed B Corp certification, to better understand how this materially affects their strategy and business model.

 Back in 2015, Bethnal Green Ventures (BGV) became a founding member of B Corp UK and the first UK VCs to do so.
 They are a proud member and advocate of the B Corp movement, often sharing their learnings and insights to demonstrate how companies can operationalise their purpose the B Corp way.